 Did you know that New York City is the capital of desktop 3D printing?
 Brooklyn-based Makerbot is the most powerful player, but there’s plenty of room for startups.
-Among publicly-traded 3D printing companies, the firms that are the most focused are also the most successful.
+Among publicly traded 3D printing companies located in New York State, the firms that are the most focused are also the most successful.

 “Those that broadened out,” says Alan Meckler, a 3D printing venture capitalist, “are not doing well.”
 If a laser-like focus is what 3D printing companies need to succeed, should the entire industry adopt a New York state of mind in 2016?